ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

    To protect your system from any potential changes caused by integration tests, and to ensure a sensible set of dependencies are available we recommend that you always run integration tests with the ``--docker`` option.
 See the `list of supported docker images <https://github.com/ansible/ansible/blob/devel/test/lib/ansible_test/_data/completion/docker.txt>`_ for options.

+   Don't use the ``default`` docker image (used for sanity and unit tests only), always pass an image name explicitly.

 .. note:: Avoiding pulling new Docker images

    Use the ``--docker-no-pull`` option to avoid pulling the latest container image.
 This is required when using custom local images that are not available for download.